KevinKra/Notes/certifications/aws/solutions_architect/combined_resource.md

 ### Answers

-#### Best Practices when Architecting in the Cloud

-1. A **Data Lake** is an architectural approach that allows you to store massive amounts of data in a central location so that it's readily available to be categorized, processed, analyzed, and consumed by diverse groups within your organization.
 1. **Synchronous replication** only acknowledges a transaction after it has been durably stored in both the primary storage and its replicas.
 It is ideal for protecting the integrity of data from the event of a failure of the primary node. **Asynchronous replication** decouples the primary node from its replicas at the expense of introducing replication lag.
 This means that changes on the primary node are not immediately reflected on its replicas. **Quorum-based replication** combines synchronous and asynchronous replication by defining a minimum number of nodes that must participate in a successful write operation.
 1. RTO, or **Recovery Time Objective**, is _the time it takes_ after a disruption to restore a business process to its service level.
 1. RPO, or **Recovery Point Objective**, is _the acceptable amount of data loss_ measured in time.
 1. **Backup and Restore** involves taking frequent backups of your most critical systems.
 Once disaster strikes you simply restore these backups to recover data and quickly.
 B&R usually has the longest RTO and your RPO will depend on how frequently you backup your data.